Skip to content

 m-gpux info

-Prints version number and framework metadata.
+Prints the version number and framework metadata.

 account